jonoxer/USM/README.md

 A retained message will ensure the USM auto-configures on startup.

+**NOTE: inverting a normally-open (NO) BUTTON input will result in a constant stream of HOLD events!**

 ### Events
 An input EVENT is reported to a topic of the form;
 ```